Is Your Vape TPD Compliant? Here's How To Find Out...

 It is still legal to buy a larger bottle of zero-nicotine e-liquid (known as shortfills) and mix it with nicotine shots.
 This is because the TPD only applies to e-liquid which contains nicotine.
 However, these rules may be tightened up when the Tobacco and Vapes Bill is passed.

-Under the TPD, the maximum amount of e-liquid allowed in a tank, pod or disposable device is 2ml.
+Under the TPD, the maximum amount of e-liquid allowed in a single tank or pod device is 2ml.

 Do note that some vapers, and even Trading Standards, believe this maximum also applies to puffs, claiming there is a maximum of 600 puffs per device.
 This is completely incorrect.
 The amount of puffs you can get from 2ml of e-liquid depends on many factors, including how long you puff for, the design of your device and how hard you inhale.